 Only licenced slaughterhouses are permitted to carry out the sacrifice due to domestic laws.
 In order for the slaughter to be carried out as per Islamic law, the animal must be killed using a sharp knife so as not to cause unnecessary pain and suffering.
 Knives must not be sharpened in view of the animal, nor can an animal be slaughtered in front of another.

-Can We Remove Unwanted Hair and Nails Before Qurbani?
+Can You Cut Your Hair and Nails Before Qurbani?

 Those who are giving Qurbani should refrain from cutting their hair and nails from the beginning of the month of Dhul Hijjah until the sacrifice.
 You can cut your hair and nails after the Qurbani sacrifice has been made.